 | Delivery Format | PDF and Excel through Email (We can also provide the editable version of the report in PPT/Word format on special request) |

-The cold chain market in Saudi Arabia was valued at USD 2.94 Million in 2024.
+The Saudi Arabia cold chain market size was valued at USD 3.5 Billion in 2025.